z-katas/arch-katas-dcc/README.md

 <a name="about-the-team"></a>
 ## About the team

-We are a team of passionate group of software engineers & product managers from an innovation as a service organization [Zemoso](https://www.zemosolabs.com/).
+We are a passionate group of software engineers & product managers from an innovation as a service organization [Zemoso](https://www.zemosolabs.com/).

 * [Pranava Shashank P](https://www.linkedin.com/in/pranavashashank/)
 * [Naveen Chevuru](https://www.linkedin.com/in/naveenchevuru/)